 - You may want to add your spouse or partner as your life insurance beneficiary.

 - Your spouse or partner is automatically the designated beneficiary of your pension benefit.

 How do I let UBC know about my name change?

-If you change your legal name after your marriage, you need to let us know by submitting the UBC Personal Data Form to Payroll.
-You’ll also need to include a copy of your marriage certificate and Social Insurance Card showing your new name.
+If you change your legal name after your marriage, you need to let us know by by changing your name in Workday.
+You will need to upload supporting documentation including a copy of your marriage certificate and Social Insurance Card showing your new name.

-Once your name is changed on the UBC system, it will automatically be updated with Sun Life (for your extended health and dental benefits), as well as the UBC Staff or Faculty Pension Plan.
+Once your name is changed in Workday, it will automatically be updated with Sun Life (for your extended health and dental benefits), as well as the UBC Staff or Faculty Pension Plan.

 Please also notify your Department Administrator of your name change.

 For Workday resources and help visit the Integrated Service Centre.

 What UBC benefits are available to my spouse or partner?

 Your spouse or partner, if eligible, can enrol as your dependent in the following benefits: